Creating Recipes

 Creating recipes

-Recipes are a collection of brew parameters that the team in the cafe uses to brew a certain coffee.
+Recipes are a combination of brew parameters that the team in the cafe uses to brew a certain coffee.

 Recipe status